 On average, the Department takes 40 summer interns and 5 post graduate clerks.

-Below, I will go division by division and share what each Deputy Attorney told us about the division they head.
+Below, I will go division by division and share what each Attorney told us about their division.

-Alpita went to Illinois for undergrad, Yale Law, and kept coming back to Chicago for summers.
-She clerked for a judge on the Northern District of Illinois and then worked for Mayer Brown because it was the only firm that did international transactional work in Chicago at the time.
-She worked with the Treasury Department in D.C.
-She then negotiated agreements between countries when she worked at the World Bank as a policy advisor and lawyer.
-She wanted to continue her career in public service so she joined the Department and has been there for 2 ½ years.
+Alpita went to University of Illinois for undergrad, Yale for Law school, and kept coming back to Chicago for summers.
+She clerked for a district court judge in the Northern District of Illinois and then worked for Mayer Brown because it was the only firm that did international transactional work in Chicago at the time.
+She worked in international affairs at the U.S. Treasury Department in D.C. and then at the World Bank, where she negotiated agreements between countries and advised U.S. officials as a policy advisor and lawyer.
+She wanted to continue her career in public service when she returned home to Chicago so she joined the Department and has been there for 3 years.

-The Aviation section of the division has an international element.
-They deal with regulatory issues with the FAA and the airport really operates like a mini city.
-They deal with noise issues with residents, First Amendment protests, and bond deals.
-A high profile case they worked on recently was when United dragged the passenger off an overbooked flight.
+The Aviation section of the division has an local, federal and international elements.
+They handle regulatory issues with the FAA,and the airport operates like a mini-city in some ways .
+They deal with noise issues with residents, First Amendment protests, and bond deals to finance airport capital projects.
+A high profile case they worked on recently with their colleagues in Torts involved a passenger being dragged off an overbooked United flight.

-Attorneys in this division also work on utilities issues, administrative work, and get other litigation and transactional experience.
+Attorneys in this division also work on utilities issues, administrative hearings, and get other litigation and transactional experience.

 Recently, an extern got to work on a research issue with the mayor’s office.

 Their division has a yoga room, and they describe themselves as the fitness oriented division within the Department.
 They take postgraduate fellows and recently hired a fellow as a full-time attorney.

 Susan went to Chicago-Kent for law school, clerked on an Illinois Appellate court, and then joined the Department of Law.
 She has worked in several divisions.